 Seta has a chairperson, two vice-chairpersons, five board members and two substitute board members.
-Seta’s chairperson 2017–2018 is Viima Lampinen.
+Seta’s chairperson 2019–2020 is Sakris Kupila.
 Members of the board participate in Seta’s advocacy and act as representatives of the organization in numerous bodies and conferences.
 Board members also participate in Seta’s internal working groups.
 The board has a meeting almost every month.

 Seta has committees that support the work of the board and the staff.
 The committees vary year to year.
 In 2015, Seta has committees for transgender issues, educational affairs, and international affairs, and a Youth Committee.
 Some of the committees are open for anyone to apply.

-Seta has 26 member organisations throughout the country.
+Seta has over 30 member organisations throughout the country.
 Some of the organisations operate nationwide and some on a local or regional level.
 Seta’s member organisations have about 4,000 members.
-The national Seta has currently 28 supporting members that are mainly student unions and political youth organizations.
+The national Seta has currently over 30 supporting members that are mainly student unions and political youth organizations.

 Seta makes extensive advocacy work.
 We advocate towards ministries, political parties, local governments and educational institutions along with our Finnish and international partners to promote the basic and human rights and welfare of LGBTI people.
 Seta’s political advocacy is conducted by the board, secretary general and volunteers in our committees and working groups.